 1. Keep the cut simple.

 I keep my hair short because I can't imagine how difficult maintenance would be if it was any length past my shoulders.
-Also, the shorter it is, the less chances of breakage and expensive shampoo.
-You'll tend to use less product, too, among other things.
+Also, the shorter it is, the less chance of breakage you have.
+You'll tend to use less product, too (like your expensive shampoo!), among other things.

 2. Keep your wardrobe’s color in mind.